A Miyaoka-Yau inequality for hyperplane arrangements in $\mathbb{CP}^n$: The quadratic form and the stable cone

 \subsection{The matroid polytope and the semistable cone}

-We present a geometric description of the set of weights for which an arrangement is stable, involving standard constructions of polytopes associated to matroids.
+We present a geometric description of the set of weights for which an arrangement is stable, involving standard constructions of polytopes associated to matroids (see Section \ref{sec:matroidbasics} for basics on matroids).
 For a more in depth discussion and relations to toric geometry, see \cite{alexeev}\,.

 Let \(\mH \subset \CP^n\) be a hyperplane arrangement.

 \begin{definition} A \emph{basis} \(\mB\) of \(\mH\) is a subset \(\mB \subset \mH\) with \(|\mB| = n+1\) and

 \end{definition}